theDawckta/GrappleMan/README.md

 # GrappleMan
-An endless runner that has the user competing against anyone that has the app installed
+An endless runner that has the user competing against anyone that has the app installed.

 ## Platforms
 PC, iOS, Android